Chas McCormick Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to give up 136 total home runs at a rate of 1.4 per game (third-most in baseball).
+- Athletics pitchers combine to give up the third-most home runs in baseball (137 total, 1.4 per game).

-- The lefty last appeared in relief on Saturday, when he tossed four innings against the Minnesota Twins, allowing five earned runs while giving up six hits.
+- In his last time out on Sunday, the left-hander threw 6 1/3 innings against the Minnesota Twins, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.